fls-bioinformatics-core/RnaChipIntegrator/docs/outputs.rst

 Features associated with each peak
 ----------------------------------

-The columns in the 'features to peak' file are:
+By default the 'features to peaks' file has one line for each peak/feature pair that is being reported, with the following columns of data for each:

 ================ ================================================
 Name             Description